Articles on: FeedHub

 You can also create more than one condition.
 Simply click on Condition(s) to create an entire IF condition.

-Remember to click Save for the Rules to be applied.
 Afterwards, you will be able to see the Rules next to the field brand.
 Moreover, all the Rules you created are also displayed on the top right of the Field Mapping tab.

 Presumably, some of your products are custom and they do not have the field gtin.
 As a result, these products are disapproved by Google.
 You want to indicate Google that gtins are not available for your product using the attribute identifier exists.